iceguard/iot-cicd/README.md

 the server is going to check out the git repository on the specified commit id and build the software with this.
-If no commit id is given (e.g. a plain call on `http://iot-cicd/build`), master will be used to build.
+If no commit id is given (e.g. a plain call on `http://iot-cicd/build/`), the default branch (master) will be used to build.

 ## Monitoring